azat-io/actions-up/readme.md

 Actions Up scans your workflows and composite actions to discover every referenced GitHub Action, then checks for newer releases.

-Interactively upgrade and pin actions to exact commit SHAs for secure, reproducible CI and low‑friction maintenance.
+Interactively upgrade and pin actions to exact commit SHAs for secure, reproducible CI and low-friction maintenance.

 ## Features